Capricorn: Mastery, Integrity, and Purpose

 To fully understand Capricorn, we need to revisit Sagittarius, the archetype that precedes it.
 All 12 zodiac signs build off of each other in a progression of energy, and Capricorn is directly shaped by what transpired before it.

-Eventually, there will come a day when Sagittarius is no longer fulfilled by the searching and experimentation phase.
-If they want to evolve to the next level, they’ll need to ground their vision into reality and apply their insight to everyday life.
-This is where Capricorn comes in with its serious and sobering tone, bringing structure and realistic thinking.
+Sooner or later, Sagittarius will reach a point where they need to move beyond the searching and experimentation phase.
+If they want to evolve to the next level, they need to ground their expansive vision into reality and apply their insight to everyday life.
+This is where Capricorn enters with its serious and sobering tone, bringing Sagittarius structure and realistic thinking.
+It’s as if Sagittarius were an idealistic university student, and Capricorn is the reality check that comes after graduation.
 Sagittarius has a wealth of knowledge and ideas, and Capricorn wants to build a foundation that can sustain them.
-Sagittarius is like a university student, and Capricorn is the reality check that comes after graduation.

 The transition from Sagittarius to Capricorn also illustrates how the power of our beliefs directly shape our reality.
 Whatever beliefs and insights that Sagittarius holds will greatly influence the kind of reality that Capricorn brings to form.
 If Sagittarius is awakened, optimistic, and honest, then Capricorn can build a meaningful and purposeful life.
-However, if Sagittarius is living with negative distortions, has a pessimistic worldview, or lacks faith, then Capricorn will carry the burden of that mindset into their daily affairs.
+However, if Sagittarius is living with negative distortions or a pessimistic worldview, then Capricorn will carry the burden of that mindset into their daily affairs.

-Ultimately, no matter what Sagittarius is handing off, it’s Capricorn’s responsibility to take ownership of their situation and do what’s necessary to get themselves on track.
-Ideally, Capricorn would do so in a way that serves the greater good, setting the stage for the next sign of Aquarius.
+Ultimately, no matter what Sagittarius is handing off to Capricorn, it’s Capricorn’s responsibility to take ownership of their situation and do what’s necessary to get themselves on track.

 Dedication, Discipline, and the Long Game